Google UX Design Program

 Project 3: Helper app

-UX Designer and UX Researcher
+Role: UX Designer and UX Researcher

 Challenge: There are a lot of vulnerable people in communities who lack the assistance necessary to do simple daily tasks like buying groceries to social and mental support like interacting with others and playing games.